 - Ask employees to refrain from eating at their desks – when it’s known that the company culture doesn’t support eating at the desk, the employees are more likely not to do it.

 Need more ideas?
-Share this article with your team – 9 creative ways to force yourself to take breaks.
+Find them in our article about 9 creative ways to force yourself to take breaks and share it with your team.

 8. Celebrate achievements